cybozu-go/mantle/docs/design.md

 ## Goal

-(Currently only has the ability to manually take backups.)
+(Currently only can manually take backups.)

 - Users can back up volumes for each PVC.